lrnv/Copulas.jl/joss/paper.md

 <!-- LTeX: language=en -->
 # Summary

 Copulas are functions that describe dependence structures of random vectors, without describing their univariate marginals.
-In statistics, it is sometimes useful to separate the two, the quality and/or quantity of available information on these two objects might differ.
+In statistics, the separatiopn is sometimes usefull, the quality and/or quantity of available information on these two objects might differ.
 This separation can be formally stated through Sklar's theorem:

 **Theorem: existance and uniqueness of the copula [@sklar1959fonctions]:** For a given $d$-variate absolutely continuous random vector $\mathbf X$ with marginals $X_1,...X_d$, there exists a unique function $C$, the copula, such that $$F(\mathbf x) = C(F_1(x_1),...,F_d(x_d)),$$ where $F, F_1,...F_d$ are respectively the distributions functions of $\mathbf X, X_1,...X_d$.

-Copulas are broadly used in probability and statistics, with a wide range of applications from biostatistics, finance or medecine, to fuzzy logic, global sensitivity and broader analysis.
+Copulas are standard tools in probability and statistics, with a wide range of applications from biostatistics, finance or medecine, to fuzzy logic, global sensitivity and broader analysis.
 A few standard theoretical references on the matter are [@joe1997], [@nelsen2006], [@joe2014], and [@durantePrinciplesCopulaTheory2015].

-The Julia package `Copulas.jl` brings most standard [copula](https://en.wikipedia.org/wiki/Copula_(probability_theory)) features into native Julia: random number generation, density and distribution function evaluations, fitting, construction of multivariate models through Sklar's theorem, and many more related functionalities.
-Copulas being fundamentally random vectors, we fully comply with the [`Distributions.jl`](https://github.com/JuliaStats/Distributions.jl) API [@djl1; @djl2], the Julian standard for implementation of random variables and random vectors.
+The Julia package `Copulas.jl` brings most standard copula-related features into native Julia: random number generation, density and distribution function evaluations, fitting, construction of multivariate models through Sklar's theorem, and many more related functionalities.
+Copulas being fundamentally distributions of random vectors, we fully comply with the [`Distributions.jl`](https://github.com/JuliaStats/Distributions.jl) API [@djl1; @djl2], the Julian standard for implementation of random variables and random vectors.
 This complience allows interoperability with other packages based on this API such as, e.g., [`Turing.jl`](https://github.com/TuringLang/Turing.jl) [@turing] and several others.

 # Statement of need

 The R package `copula` [@r_copula_citation1; @r_copula_citation2; @r_copula_citation3; @r_copula_citation4] is the gold standard when it comes to sampling, estimating, or simply working around dependence structures.
-However, in other languages the situation is not as good.
-We bridge the gap in the Julian ecosystem with this package, that provides a Julia-native implementation of several computational routines.
-Due to the very flexible type system in Julia, our code as a never-seen-before expressiveness, which increase its usability and maintenability. type-stability also allows to sample in arbitrary precision without requiering more code.
-The several applications proposed below are mostly arising from the multiple dispatch principles of Julia.
+However, in other languages, the available tools are not as developped and/or not as recognised.
+We bridge the gap in the Julian ecosystem with this Julia-native implementation.
+Due to the very flexible type system in Julia, our code expressiveness and tidyness will increase its usability and maintenability in the long-run.
+Type-stability allows sampling in arbitrary precision without requiering more code, and Julia's multiple dispatch yields most of the below-described applications.

 There are competing packages in Julia, such as [`BivariateCopulas.jl`](https://github.com/AnderGray/BivariateCopulas.jl) which only deals with a few models in bivariate settings but has very nice graphs, or [`DatagenCopulaBased.jl`](https://github.com/iitis/DatagenCopulaBased.jl), which only provides sampling and does not have exactly the same models as `Copulas.jl`.
-While not fully covering out both of these package's functionality, `Copulas.jl` is clearly the must fully featured, and brings the complience with the broader ecosystem, a key feature.
+While not fully covering out both of these package's functionality, `Copulas.jl` is clearly the must fully featured, and brings, as a key feature, the complience with the broader ecosystem.

 # Examples